wp-plugins/the-casengo-chat-widget/readme.txt

 Step 2. log into your WordPress Admin Site, search for plugin 'casengo' and install it.<br>
 Step 3.
 Go to the Casengo config section in WordPress and set your unique Casengo subdomain, color theme and position!

-...et voila, on your website you’ll discover your very own live, plug & play chat button, ready to be clicked on by your happy customers!
+...et voila, on your website you'll discover your very own live, plug & play chat button, ready to be clicked on by your happy customers!

 Questions or suggestions? <a href="http://www.casengo.com/support">Click here</a> to chat with us.
-We’d love to help you out.
+We'd love to help you out.

-**Casengo’s happy customers**
+**Casengo's happy customers**

 Lots of companies, small and large, have been using Casengo for a while now.
 Check out these testimonials to find out what they think about our customer support software.